Bangladesh puts AI in driving seat to tackle Dhaka’s traffic gridlock

 Google Preferred Source badge

-Across Dhaka, buses, cars, motorcycles and pedal rickshaws jostle for space – seeming to treat signals, pedestrian crossings, and even traffic police, as obstacles to overcome.
+Across Dhaka, buses, cars, motorcycles and rickshaws jostle for space – seeming to treat signals, pedestrian crossings and even traffic police as obstacles to overcome.

 “Those who violate the rules turn against us,” traffic sergeant S.M.
-Nazim Uddin told AFP.
+Nazim Uddin said.

 Despite repeated attempts to modernise traffic management, the city of more than 22 million people had remained reliant on manual control, with officers stretching ropes across roads before traffic lights turned green.